Things appear to be looking up for The Coca-Cola Company (KO)

-The Coca-Cola Company (NYSE: KO) is -4.67% lower on its value in year-to-date trading and has touched a low of $54.01 and a high of $67.20 in the current 52-week trading range.
+The Coca-Cola Company (NYSE: KO) is -5.94% lower on its value in year-to-date trading and has touched a low of $54.01 and a high of $67.20 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The KO stock was last observed hovering at around $60.49 in the last trading session, with the day’s gains setting it 0.15% off its average median price target of $68.00 for the next 12 months.
-It is also 21.25% off the consensus price target high of $77.00 offered by analysts, but current levels are 0.59% higher than the price target low of $61.00 for the same period.
+The KO stock was last observed hovering at around $60.28 in the last trading session, with the day’s loss setting it -0.45% off its average median price target of $68.00 for the next 12 months.
+It is also 22.3% off the consensus price target high of $77.00 offered by 27 analysts, but current levels are 3.5% higher than the price target low of $62.00 for the same period.

 Sponsored

-The stock witnessed a -4.61% gain in the last 1 month and extending the period to 3 months gives it a 1.86%, and is 0.68% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.11% over the week and 1.69% over the month.
+The stock witnessed a -4.91% gain in the last 1 month and extending the period to 3 months gives it a 1.73%, and is -1.09% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.60% over the week and 1.75% over the month.

 The Coca-Cola Company (KO) Top Institutional Holders